roknicmilos/djangotainer/docs/preinstalled-django-apps.md

 - models: `EamilThread`
     - Stores relevant email data and has functionality to send an email via `threading.Thread`
+- `Send selected emails` action in the list view for `EamilThread` model in Django Admin
 - `templates/emails/base.html`
     - A base for custom emails templates